Home / Archaeology and History / Human remains discovered in excavation of fourth century church in Egypt

 Human remains discovered in excavation of fourth century church in Egypt

 Archaeologists discovered 17 human remains while excavating an ancient church in Egypt.
-The church, dated to around the mid-fourth century, was uncovered an ongoing archaeological excavation of Trimithis (also known as Amheida), an ancient city near the western edge of the Dakhla Oasis in the western desert.
+The church, dated to around the mid-fourth century, was uncovered in an ongoing archaeological excavation of Trimithis (also known as Amheida), an ancient city near the western edge of the Dakhla Oasis in the western desert.

 The city once was a settlement during Egypt’s Roman period, which started in 30 B.C. and lasted until the Muslim conquest in A.D.
 641. New York University’s Institute for the Study of the Ancient World leads the international research team.
 Experts have continued studying various buildings, inscriptions and bathhouse facilities.